Copper(II) oxide: Uses

-As a significant product of copper mining, copper(II) oxide is the starting point for the production of other copper salts.
+As a significant product of copper mining, copper(II) oxide is the starting point for the production of many other copper salts.
 For example, many wood preservatives are produced from copper oxide.

 Cupric oxide is used as a pigment in ceramics to produce blue, red, and green, and sometimes gray, pink, or black glazes.

 It is incorrectly used as a dietary supplement in animal feed.
 Due to low bioactivity, negligible copper is absorbed.

 It is used when welding with copper alloys.

 A copper oxide electrode formed part of the early battery type known as the Edison–Lalande cell.
 Copper oxide was also used in a lithium battery type (IEC 60086 code "G").

 Pyrotechnics and fireworks

 Used as moderate blue coloring agent in blue flame compositions with additional chlorine donors and oxidizers such as chlorates and perchlorates.
 Providing oxygen it can be used as flash powder oxidizer with metal fuels such as magnesium, aluminium, or magnalium powder.
 Sometimes it is used in strobe effects and thermite compositions as crackling stars effect.